HaofeiMa/academic/_pages/about.md

 # 🏆 Honors and Awards

 ## 🏅 Honors
-- *2024.06*, HeGao Scholarship in Hebei University of Technology
+- *2024.06*, HeGao Scholarship in Harbin Institute of Technology
 - *2023.12*, Leading Intelligence · Wang Yanqing Scholarship
 - *2023.10*, Excellent Students of Harbin Institute of Technology
 - *2023.09*, Top Grade Scholarship in Harbin Institute of Technology